An asymptotic formula for the $2k$-th power mean value of $\left| (L'/L)(1+it_0, \chi)\right|$

 This problem was first raised and solved by Stieltjes (1895-1895) for non-negative measures.
 He proved in~\cite{Stieltjes} that Eq.~\eqref{measure} has a solution if and only if the following determinants are non-negative:

-The following theorem provides the necessary and sufficient condition for the existence of a solution of the Stieltjes Moment Problem. \begin{Thm} A necessary and sufficient condition that the Stieltjes moment problem defined by the sequence of moments $\{\mu_k\}_{k=0}^{\infty}$ shall have a solution is that the functional $\mu(P)$ is non-negative, that is for any polynomial which is non-negative for all $u\geq 0$. \end{Thm} \begin{proof} A proof of this result can be found in \cite[Theorem 1.1]{Sh}. \end{proof} Now, consider the following two polynomials
+The following proposition provides the necessary and sufficient condition for the existence of a solution of the Stieltjes moment problem. \begin{prop} A necessary and sufficient condition that the Stieltjes moment problem defined by the sequence of moments $\{\mu_k\}_{k=0}^{\infty}$ shall have a solution is that the functional $\mu(P)$ is non-negative, that is for any polynomial which is non-negative for all $u\geq 0$. \end{prop} \begin{proof} A proof of this result can be found in \cite[Theorem 1.1]{Sh}. \end{proof} Now, consider the following two polynomials